abigezunt/blog_practice/class_notes/week_01/intro_ruby_conditionals_looping.md

 Con: You have to finish your program and compile it before you can run it.

 *Interpreted Languages:*
-Pro: Interpreted languages are not noticeably slower on newer computers
+Pro: Interpreted languages are not noticeably slower on newer computers for most tasks
 Pro: Interpreted languages provide more instant feedback
 Pro: Shorter, easier code to write (e.g. you don't have to declare variables)
 Con: Uses memory less efficiently, programs run slower